arman10pourmoghim/Website_0_Codex/README.md

 run `flask run`.

 The app will create a SQLite database (`blog.db`) on first run.
 A default admin user `admin` with password `admin` is created for demonstration purposes.
+Log in at `http://localhost:5000/admin/login` to access the dashboard.

 ### Deployment